Dorothy McKibbin

-Dorothy McKibbin (December 12, 1897 – December 17, 1985) worked on the Manhattan Project during World War II.
-She ran the project's office at 109 East Palace in Santa Fe, through which staff moving to the Los Alamos Laboratory passed.
+Dorothy McKibbin (née Scarritt; December 12, 1897 – December 17, 1985) worked on the Manhattan Project during World War II.
+She ran the project's office at 109 East Palace Avenue in Santa Fe, through which staff moving to the Los Alamos Laboratory had to pass through to obtain security credentials and directions to their new workplace.
 She was known as the "first lady of Los Alamos", and was often the first point of contact for new arrivals.
 She retired when the Santa Fe office closed in 1963.

 Early life

-Dorothy Ann Scarritt was born in Kansas City, Missouri, on December 12, 1897, the fourth of five children of William Chick Scarritt, a corporate lawyer, and his wife Frances Virginia née Davis.
+Dorothy Ann Scarritt was born in Kansas City, Missouri, on December 12, 1897, the fourth of five children of William Chick Scarritt, a corporate lawyer, and his wife Frances Virginia (née Davis).
+Her grandfather was pastor Nathan Scarritt, and her great-grandfather was William Miles Chick.
 She had two older brothers, William Hendrix (known as Bill) and Arthur Davis (known as A.D.), and an older sister, Frances.
 A younger sister, Virginia, died in 1907.
 Dorothy was known as Dink to her family and close friends.
-Her father was active in political and social life in Kansas City, serving as its police commissioner from 1896 to 1897, and president of the Board of Park Commissioners in 1922.

 The family believed strongly in the value of education.
 Scarritt attended The Barstow School, a small independent preparatory school in Kansas City, where she was editor of the school literary magazine, a member of the drama group, and played forward on the school basketball team.
 She graduated in 1915, and later that year entered Smith College, a liberal arts college in Northampton, Massachusetts.
 At the time it was the largest of the Women's colleges in the United States.
 She considered majoring in English and history, ultimately settling on the latter.
 She was elected class president in her first year.
 She participated in the Smith College Association for Christian Work, and the Sociology and Current Events Clubs, and helped raise $25,000 for refugees from World War I. She enjoyed tennis, swimming, hiking and mountain climbing, and played on a class basketball team, and for the All-Smith baseball team.

 After graduating from Smith in 1919, Scarritt travelled to Europe with her father in 1921, and then to Alaska, western Canada and Yosemite National Park in 1923.
 In September 1923, she met Joseph Chambers McKibbin while visiting a Smith College friend in Dellwood, Minnesota.
 She toured Quebec, Newfoundland, Nova Scotia and the Thousand Islands in 1924, and in 1925 went with her father to Cuba, Panama, Peru, Chile and Argentina.
 Scarritt and Joseph McKibbin became engaged, but after she returned from South America in 1925 she was diagnosed with tuberculosis, a disease from which her sister Frances had died in 1919, and she broke off their engagement.